ricardohuerta/Python-for-Spatial-Analysis/README.md

 I will use this repository to track my forays in to spatial analysis using python.

 ## Arc GIS Pro Tools
-These are simple tools i created to perform common aptial analysis and manipulation tasks for Arc GIS Pro.
+These are simple tools I created to perform common spatial analysis and manipulation tasks for Arc GIS Pro.

 ## Social Vulnerability Analysis
 This is a social vulnerability analysis for county census tracts in the Portland Metro Statistical Area using open source python including pandas, geopandas, and matplotlib.
 Demographic data was obtained from https://opendata.imspdx.org/ and census tract geographic datd was obtained from Oregon Metro.
 The resulting maps were created with matplotlib: